-This research is supported by the National Institute of General Medical Sciences (NIGMS) and the National Institute of Biomedical Imaging and Bioengineering (NIBIB) under NIH grant numbers 2R01GM104987-09 and R01EB030362 respectively, the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR002378, as well as the Gordon and Betty Moore Foundation and Math-Works under unrestricted gifts.
+This research is supported by the National Institute of General Medical Sciences (NIGMS) and the National Institute of Biomedical Imaging and Bioengineering (NIBIB) under NIH grant numbers 2R01GM104987-09 and R01EB030362 respectively, the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR002378, as well as the Gordon and Betty Moore Foundation and MathWorks under unrestricted gifts.
 GC has financial interests in Alivecor, LifeBell AI and Mindchild Medical.
 GC also holds a board position in LifeBell AI and Mindchild Medical.
-AE receives financial support from the Spanish Ministerio de Ciencia, Innovacion y Universidades through grant RTI2018-101475-BI00, jointly with the Fondo Europeo de Desarrollo Regional (FEDER), and by the Basque Government through grant IT1229-19.
+AE is supported by the Spanish Ministerio de Ciencia, Innovación y Universidades under Grant RTI2018-101475-BI00, jointly with the Fondo Europeo de Desarrollo Regional (FEDER), by the Basque Government under Grant IT1717-22 and by the University of the Basque Country (UPV/EHU) under Grant COLAB20/01.
+The work of FR and MC is financed by National Funds through the Fundação para a Ciência e a Tecnologia within project UIDB/50014/2020.
 None of the aforementioned entities influenced the design of the Challenge or provided data for the Challenge.
 The content of this manuscript is solely the responsibility of the authors and does not necessarily represent the official views of the above entities.